 Summer in the gardens at Greys Court

-At this time of the year the gardens are bursting with colour, scent and produce.
+During May and June the gardens are bursting with colour, scent and produce.
 Find out what there is for you to explore within the gardens at Greys Court.

 Ox eye daisies fill the orchard in these early summer months, and the areas that have been left as a meadow are filled with wild flowers in bloom.

 These summer flowers surround the fruit trees within the orchard, making for a wonderful vista as you wander round the paths that surround it.

 With colours ranging from the purest white to dark, rich reds, and all the hues in between, the peony border is a splendid sight to take in as it comes to life throughout June.

 Enjoy the scent of lavender, which flanks the path next to the peony border, as you wander towards the Italianate garden.

 At the lower end of the walled gardens crab apples and clematis have been trained over hoops to create a tunnel of wonderful sights.